runtime-verification/before-the-workshop/tracecontract/README.md

 is ``Severity.ERROR``.
 These values are in fact objects defining a ``level`` variable. ``Severity.ERROR.level`` has value 10 and ``Severity.WARNING.level`` has value 20.
 The lower the value the more serious the violation.
 When properties are violated the violations with the lower values are reported before violations with higher values.

-## Example 3 - Commands and successes must alternate
+## Property P3 - Commands and successes must alternate

-The third requirement is as follows:
+Recall the property:

-> *We should see commands be issued one at a time - each command shall
-> succeed before the next is issued.*
+**P3.** *We should see commands be issued one at a time - each command shall succeed before the next is issued.*

-This requirement can be formulated as follows, this time declaring violations to be of highest importance.
+This property can be formulated as follows, this time declaring violations to be of highest importance.

 ~~~scala